Fiction (Avenged Sevenfold song): Background

 On December 28, 2009, the Rev was found unresponsive in his Huntington Beach home, and was later pronounced dead upon arrival to the hospital.
 Shortly after his death, Avenged Sevenfold dedicated their fifth studio album Nightmare to him.

 "Fiction" was the final song The Rev wrote.
 Parts of "Fiction" were originally written by The Rev for his and bandmate Synyster Gates' project Pinkly Smooth.
 It was finished only three days before his death, under the title "Death".
 The demo of the song featured only The Rev, with him performing on vocals, piano and drums.
 M. Shadows and Gates stated in an interview to Hard Drive Radio:

 "The eeriest thing about it is there is a song on the album called 'Fiction' [a nickname the Rev gave himself] which started out with the title 'Death.'
 And it was the last song The Rev wrote for the album, and when he handed it in, he said, 'That's it, that's the last song for this record.'
 And then, three days later, he died".

 Recording

 "Fiction" is one of only two songs featuring The Rev on Nightmare, although his writing and drum arrangements are featured on every song.
 The song features both The Rev and Shadows on lead vocals.
-The Rev's favorite drummer, Mike Portnoy (then of Dream Theater), was brought on to finish drums on the album.
+The Rev's favorite drummer, Mike Portnoy (of Dream Theater), was brought on to finish drums on the album.
 On this song specifically, Portnoy said he "had to play it exactly as (Jimmy) left it."